romot-co/webcodecs-encoder/README.md

   `EncoderConfig`:
     - `container?: 'mp4' | 'webm'`: (Optional) Container format.
 Defaults to `'mp4'`.
 Setting `'webm'` will throw an error as WebM output is not yet supported.
     - `latencyMode?: 'quality' | 'realtime'`: (Optional) Encoding latency mode. `'quality'` (default) for best quality, `'realtime'` for lower latency and chunked output.
+    - `hardwareAcceleration?: 'prefer-hardware' | 'prefer-software' | 'no-preference'`: (Optional) Hint to use hardware or software encoders when available.
     - `dropFrames?: boolean`: (Optional) Drop new video frames when the internal queue exceeds `maxQueueDepth`.
     - `maxQueueDepth?: number`: (Optional) Maximum number of queued frames before dropping occurs.
 Defaults to unlimited.
     - `width: number`: Video width.